|

 How about the twelve disciples?

-years, and STILL they didn’t get it all right.
-And yet, we’ve got churches
+three years, and STILL they didn’t get it all right.
+And yet, we’ve got

-galore named after these holy men.
-Here in the Indianapolis Conference, we
+churches galore named after these holy men.
+Here in the Indianapolis

-have St. Andrew, St. James and St. Thomas represented, along with saints who
+Conference, we have St. Andrew, St. James and St. Thomas represented, along

 ST. ANDREW